awslabs/aws-sdk-swift/reference/0.x/AWSShield/ShieldClient.md

 ### `disassociateDRTRole(input:completion:)`

 Removes the Shield Response Team's (SRT) access to your Amazon Web Services account.
-To make a DisassociateDRTRole request, you must be subscribed to the <a href="https:​//aws.amazon.com/premiumsupport/business-support/">Business Support plan or the <a href="https:​//aws.amazon.com/premiumsupport/enterprise-support/">Enterprise Support plan.
+To make a DisassociateDRTRole request, you must be subscribed to the [Business Support plan](https://aws.amazon.com/premiumsupport/business-support/) or the [Enterprise Support plan](https://aws.amazon.com/premiumsupport/enterprise-support/).
 However, if you are not subscribed to one of these support plans, but had been previously and had granted the SRT access to your account, you can submit a DisassociateDRTRole request to remove this access.

 ``` swift
 public func disassociateDRTRole(input: DisassociateDRTRoleInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateDRTRoleOutputResponse, DisassociateDRTRoleOutputError>) -> Void)